SoftwareAG/webmethods-microservicesruntime-samples/docker/jenkins/README.md

 jenkins ALL=(ALL) NOPASSWD: ALL
 ```
 ## Create configuration files
-This sample allows creating the configuration files (isconfiguration.acdl and isconfiguration.zip) from running MSR.
+This sample allows creating the configuration files (isconfiguration.acdl and isconfiguration.zip) from running webMethods Microservices Runtime.
 1. Create directory /opt/softwareag in your environment.

 2. Clone the webmethods-microservicesruntime-samples repository into /opt/softwareag